logicalclocks/feature-store-api/docs/integrations/databricks/networking.md

 Follow the guide [VPC Peering](https://docs.databricks.com/administration-guide/cloud-configurations/aws/vpc-peering.html) to set up VPC peering between the Feature Store cluster and Databricks.
 Get your Feature Store *VPC ID* and *CIDR* by searching for thr Feature Store VPC in the AWS Management Console:

+!!! info "Hopsworks.ai"
+    On **Hopsworks.ai**, the VPC is shown in the cluster details.

 <p align="center">
   <figure>
     <a  href="../../../assets/images/databricks/aws/hopsworks_vpc.png">